-Customer service is a critical part of our customers' experience, and we regularly evaluate this through our Fund Product Governance Committee to ensure our products and services remain relevant to our customers' objectives and needs.
-In assessing the quality of service, we work closely with the fund comanufacturer on all aspects of the fund in order to identify any areas for improvements.
+Customer service is a critical part of our customers' experience, and we regularly evaluate this through our Fund Product Governance Committee and our Investment Committee to ensure our products and services remain relevant to our customers' objectives, interests, risk profile and needs.
+In assessing the quality of service, we work closely with the fund co-manufacturer on all aspects of the fund in order to identify any areas for improvements.
 This includes evaluating customer feedback as well as any complaints, which we view as a valuable source of information.
 To date, we have not received any complaints about the funds.